microchip-pic-avr-examples/avr128da48-cnano-adc-sample-accumulator-mplab/README.md

 ## Setup

-The AVR128DA48 Curiosity Nano Development Board is used as the test platform and the Curiosity Nano Base for Click boards is used to integrate the POT Click board.
+The AVR128DA48 Curiosity Nano Development Board is used as a test platform.
+The Curiosity Nano Base for Click boards is used to integrate the POT Click board.

 <br>The following configurations must be made: